lacaulac/LeicaQPictureGrabber/README.md

 python extract.py TYPE.IP.ADDRESS.HERE
 ```

-If you're not quite sure what the camera's IP is, you can use an experimental (and badly implemented, if at all) network scanning feature :
+If you're not quite sure what the camera's IP is, you can use an experimental (and botched together) network scanning feature :
 ```bash
 python extract.py scan
 ```